← Articles·🪔 Ritual Meaning7 min read

 One of the most universal offerings in Hindu worship is also one of the simplest: flowers.
 Whether the puja is large or small, at home or in a temple, flowers almost always appear.
 They are placed before the deity, offered one by one during Archana, woven into garlands, or arranged around the altar with care.

 Because flowers are so common, many people stop asking why they are there.
 But for a beginner, it is a very good question.
 Why flowers?
 Why not only fruits, lamps, or incense?
 What makes a flower such a meaningful offering?
+The puja scripts themselves treat the flower offering as its own distinct moment, separate from gandham (fragrance) just before it, with its own instruction and its own mantra.

 Short answer: Flowers are offered in puja because they symbolize beauty, purity, freshness, devotion, and the loving desire to offer something gentle and pleasing to the divine.